 Each year, the Foundation awards four PhD student prizes at the University of Mainz in recognition of particularly excellent dissertations or theses in biology, medicine, chemistry, and pharmacy.

-The Boehringer Ingelheim Foundation will present him with the 100.000 euro award on 19 October 2017 in the course of a scientific symposium.
+The Boehringer Ingelheim Foundation presented her with the 100.000 euro award on 22 November 2018 in the course of a scientific symposium.